openwisp/openwisp-network-topology/docs/user/settings.rst

 **default**: ``None``
 ============ ==========

-Use the ``urlconf`` option to change receive api url to point to another module, example, ``myapp.urls``.
+Use the ``urlconf`` option to change receive API URL to point to another module, example, ``myapp.urls``.

 ``OPENWISP_NETWORK_TOPOLOGY_API_BASEURL``